 A degree in Mechanical Engineering is the basis for a professional career in a broad range of industry sectors.

-All Mechanical Engineering programmes are accredited by our professional body, the Institute of Mechanical Engineers, and are a recognised qualification on the route to Chartered Engineer status.
+All mechanical engineering programmes are accredited, or pending accreditation, by our professional body, the Institution of Mechanical Engineers, and are a recognised qualification on the route to Chartered Engineer status.

 Programme in detail

-Years One and Two of our programmes are designed to provide students with fundamental knowledge of engineering science in subjects such as Thermodynamics; Fluid mechanics; Solid mechanics; Dynamic systems; Materials; Electronics and mathematics.
+Years One and Two of our programmes are designed to provide students with fundamental knowledge of engineering science in subjects such as thermodynamics; fluid mechanics; solid mechanics; dynamic systems; materials and electronics and mathematics.
 It is this scientific understanding that underpins the practice of all professional engineering.
 Students also learn about project management, computer programming, and engineering design.
-Lecturebased learning is complemented by a wide range of laboratory work, practical challenges, team based ‘design-build-test’ projects, site visits and other activities.
+Lecturebased learning is complemented by a wide range of laboratory work, practical challenges, teambased ‘design-build-test’ projects, site visits and other activities.

-In Year Three students move on to study advanced engineering science and undertake a 300-hour individual research project on a topic of their choice.
+In Years Three and Four students move on to study advanced engineering science and undertake a 300-hour individual research project on a topic of their choice.
 They can also choose their engineering specialism by selecting one of five thematic streams: biomedical engineering, materials engineering, manufacturing, management, or simulation and analytics.

 Department Key Facts